rydmike/flex_color_scheme/README.md

 Another convenient and recommended way to see and try all the predefined color schemes is by using the live Web versions of the package [example 4](https://rydmike.com/flexcolorscheme4) or [example 5](https://rydmike.com/flexcolorscheme4), where you can try all the built-in color schemes and see the impact they have on often used Flutter widgets.
+In [Appendix A](#appendix-a---built-in-scheme-reference) you can find a table listing all the built-in schemes, their `FlexScheme` enum value, name and description, plus links to the high-resoltuion images of each color scheme.

 The built-in color schemes are all tuned matching light and dark scheme pairs.
 Most of them are pretty conservative, but some are intentionally a bit more playful and bold.
 The first two color schemes are actually